ph0neh1/webhookspammer/README.md

 - `pip3` installed.
 - `tkinter` installed.
 - `customtkinter` installed.
-- Adding Python to your PATH.
+- If not already, Python added to your PATH.

 ### How to use
-Run the python script as a root user or use Sudo permissions.
+Simply run the script within the zip file, if it doesn't work try running with sudo permission.

 ## Credits
 Original author: cr.ghost (aka checkra1nz)

-ChatGPT for better formatting of readme.md and improving main.py